jaikishanpatel/Designing-typeface/README.md

 ## Glyphs Check
 - Alternate diacritic (caron.alt) for Lcaron, lcaron, dcaron, and tcaron

+## Axes
+- Axes parameter in Font Info > Font, choose Weight and Width (predefined options), then take care of the settings in Font Info > Masters and Font Info > Instances.

 ## Kerning Groups

 This link https://glyphsapp.com/tutorials/kerning covers the logic that supports it as well as the way to administrate it.
 This script https://github.com/schriftgestalt/Glyphs-Scripts/blob/master/Metrics%20%26%20Classes/set%20Kerning%20Groups.py would help to set a base that includes the most used groups.